-Updated January 21, 2021
+Updated March 30, 2021

-To understand when you qualify for the COVID-19 vaccine based on your job (e.g., if you’re an essential worker), please look at the phases for the state where you work.
+To understand when you qualify for the COVID-19 vaccine based on your job (such as if you’re an essential worker), please look at the phases for the state where you work.
 To understand when you qualify for the COVID-19 vaccine based on your age or health conditions, look at the phases for the state where you live.

 Below is detailed information on how the state of Maryland is defining the phases of COVID-19 vaccination.